maplibre/maplibre-navigation-android/README.md

   </a>
 </p>

-The Flitsmeister Navigation SDK for Android is built on a fork of the [Mapbox Navigation SDK v0.19](https://github.com/flitsmeister/flitsmeister-navigation-android/tree/v0.19.0) which is build on top of the [Mapbox Directions API](https://www.mapbox.com/directions) and contains logic needed to get timed navigation instructions.
+The Maplibre Navigation SDK for Android is built on a fork of the [Mapbox Navigation SDK v0.19](https://github.com/flitsmeister/flitsmeister-navigation-android/tree/v0.19.0) which is build on top of the [Mapbox Directions API](https://www.mapbox.com/directions) and contains logic needed to get timed navigation instructions.

 With this SDK you can implement turn by turn navigation in your own Android app while hosting your own Map tiles and Directions API.

 # Why have we forked

 1. Mapbox decided to put a closed source component to their navigation SDK and introduced a non open source license.
-Flitsmeister wants an open source solution.
+Maplibre wants an open source solution.
 2. Mapbox decided to put telemetry in their SDK.
 We couldn't turn this off without adjusting the source.
 3. We want to use the SDK without paying Mapbox for each MAU and without Mapbox API keys.